Tibet Bureau (Paris): Activities

 Shortly after the founding of the Tibet Bureau in Paris in September 1992, François Mitterrand, then president of the French Republic, received the Dalai Lama in private at the Elysee on 16 November 1993.

 Every year, the Tibet Bureau organizes the celebration of the birthday of the Dalai Lama.

 Since 1996, the Tibet Bureau publishes Actualités Tibétaines, a quarterly magazine.

-On October 20, 2003, the Dalai Lama is received at the Paris City Hall by Bertrand Delanoë, then mayor of Paris.
+On 20 October 2003 the Dalai Lama was received at the Paris City Hall by Bertrand Delanoë, then mayor of Paris.